Keyboard shortcuts

 Sometimes you may want to use your own implementation of WASI interfaces (whether partial or complete), known/resolved only at instantiation time.

-To use custom instantiations, we start with the ability to use the default instantiations:
+To use custom instantiations, in NodeJS we must build with the async instantiation mode:

 import { WASIShim } from "@bytecodealliance/preview2-shim/instantiation";